EnigmaCurry/deepstream.io-storage-cassandra/README.md

       db_hosts:
         - ${CASSANDRA_HOST}
       keyspace: 'deepstream'

+      # optional (specify only if you want different defaults)
       defaultTable: 'global'
-      createTableClusterKeys: 3
+      defaultPrimaryKey:
+        - name: 'pk'
+          type: 'text'
+        - name: 'k1'
+          type: 'text'
+        - name: 'k2'
+          type: 'text'
+        - name: 'k3'
+          type: 'text'
 ```

  * db_hosts - The initial list of Cassandra nodes for the driver to connect to
  * keyspace - The Cassandra keyspace for deepstream to manage
  * defaultTable - The default table to store records that don't specify a table name
- * createTableClusterKeys - The number of clustering keys to create on new tables.
+ * createTableClusterKeys - The default key columns to create on new
+   tables.
+The default is to use all text fields.
+You can specify
+   non-text fields if you wish, but you will have to do extra frontend
+   validation in valve to prevent using invalid keys in this case.

 ## How records are mapped to Cassandra rows: